marcin-lawrowski/wise-chat/readme.txt

 **Explanation:** Wise Chat executes PHP files directly in /wp-content/plugins/wise-chat/src/endpoints/ultra directory.
 It is done strictly for performance because the standard admin-ajax.php endpoint is too slow.

+= How to give access to Wise Chat Settings page to other user roles? =

+Please add 'manage_wise_chat_option' capability to any user role you wish to grant access to Wise Chat Settings page to.
+By default only administrators have access to this page.

 = My messages are not visible until I refresh the page.
 What is going on? =

 In order to get new messages the chat is requesting the following URL: